Brexit Fears Weigh On Pound, And Most Equities - UrduPoint

 While Britain made one concession on Monday, it ruled out extending talks into 2021, and hopes were not high for an imminent breakthrough as time runs out to strike a deal before Britain leaves the EU single market on December 31.

-The threat of a wrenching "no-deal" comes after Brussels' chief negotiator Michel Barnier briefed ambassadors from EU member states at a pre-dawn crisis meeting, warning that divisions were still stark after talks with his UK counterpart David Frost broke up overnight.

-- Vaccine stimulus - Market focus was also firmly on Covid-19 vaccine developments as the new trading week got under way.
+- Vaccine stimulus - Beyond Brexit, market focus was also firmly on Covid-19 vaccine developments as the new trading week got under way.

 Traders are keeping tabs on the deployment of vaccines around the world, with Britain in line to start offering jabs this week.

 US approval of its first drug could come as soon as Friday.
-Belgium, France and Spain have said jabs will begin in January for the most vulnerable.
+Belgium, France and Spain have said the shots will begin in January for the most vulnerable.

-There is optimism also that US lawmakers will finally agree on a long-awaited stimulus package.

-Senators and their teams worked all weekend on a detailed bill, which "will probably come out early this week", Republican senator Bill Cassidy told "Fox news Sunday".
+Amid a surge in cases, two of the three major US equity indices pulled back from Friday's records, but the Nasdaq ended at another all-time high.

+New Covid-19 cases in the United States have hit new peaks in recent days, along with rising death rates and hospitalizations.